Cloud & Cybersecurity Advisor @ D3 Cyber

 It's a time when assuming your systems and applications are "unhackable" is one of the biggest mistakes you could do.
 While most people still think that prevention and maintenance remain a top priority in protecting yourself, building a clear process around how you will respond to attacks and data breaches during and after their occurrence is something often overlooked, or simply ignored.

-The past couple of years have brought along new vulnerabilities, exploits and attack methods, as well as new data privacy requirements such as the GDPR.
+The past few years have brought along new vulnerabilities, exploits, and attack methods, as well as new data privacy requirements such as the GDPR.
 While all of these things require significant changes to any existing processes and tools, they mostly require a different approach when catering to people's IT security awareness.